-Quality, like on all modern Lexus models, is excellent.
+Quality, like on all modern Lexus models, is excellent here.
 The UX’s kit list is pretty impressive, too, and all versions get the same SUV-shaped body and raised ride height.
-The infotainment system is still infuriatingly complicated to operate, however – thankfully Apple CarPlay and Android Auto were added to the standard kit list as of March 2020.
+The infotainment system is infuriatingly complicated to operate, however, so it was good news to see Apple CarPlay and Android Auto smartphone connectivity added to the standard kit list as of March 2020.

 Lexus UX dashboard

 Anyone familiar with larger Lexus models will feel right at home in the compact UX.
 The dashboard is dominated by a central infotainment screen, below which sit a pair of vents and the intuitive climate controls.

 The digital dials look good, but aren’t as customisable as the 'Virtual Cockpit' system found in the latest Audis.
 The Lexus UX’s button-heavy steering wheel takes some getting used to, although it’s all intuitive enough once you're familiar with it.